schybo/labs/public/javascripts/roygbiv/ROYGBIV.md

 - Enemies all seem to move the same distance
 - Fix so you can use icons from the css
 - Can save the silver orb for later and then click on it
-- the mask still applies when you go back to brentscheibelhut.com
+- shouldn't be able to click the space bar during walkthrough

 Features
 ================